 “Death can be terrifying.”
-Dr. Todd Kashdan opened his article, “Confronting Death with an Open, Mindful Attitude”, with those four painfully-honest words.
-He goes on to explain why death is such a scary thing for most of us.
-“Recognizing that death is inescapable and unpredictable makes us incredibly vulnerable.
-This disrupts our instinct to remain a living, breathing organism.”
+Dr. Todd Kashdan opened his essay with those four painfully-honest words, “Confronting Death with an Open, Mindful Attitude.”
+He went on to clarify that, for most of us, death is such a frightening occurrence.
+It leaves us extremely weak to realize that death is imminent and unexpected.
+This disturbs our instinct to remain a breathing, living organism.

 What is Mindfulness?